shabnak/resumelinkforwebsite/README.md

-Copyright © 2025 Dmytro Piatyhorets

-this file is the intellectual property of Dmytro Piatyhorets.

-This content is provided for viewing only.

-For usage inquiries, please contact: shabnak42@gmail.com
+this repository is made only to host Dmytro Piatyhorets resume pdf file